ncbi/ribovore/00README.txt

 pass options to ribotyper.
 To use this option, create a file called
 <s>, with a single line with all the options you want passed to
 ribotyper, and use --ribotyper <s> when you call ribolengthchecker.pl.
+Not all ribotyper options can appear in this file <s>.
+The -f and --keep options are not allowed (the program will die with an error message if you include them) because they are used automatically when ribolengthchecker.pl calls ribotyper.pl.
+Additionally, -n <d> is not allowed to control the number of CPUs that ribotyper uses.
+If you want to control the number of CPUs, pass -n <d> to ribolengthchecker.pl instead.

 -----------------------------